Hawaii DHS Early Childhood Registry

 Q: Why should I complete Form 2?

-A: The voluntary features of the Registry is designed to assist you in meeting your professional development needs.
+A: The voluntary features of the Registry are designed to assist you in meeting your professional development needs.
 You will receive a Registry Transcript which will give you a record of the training experiences you have in each of the core knowledge areas.
 By using the Registry to demonstrate your professional development experiences, you also show parents, employers, etc. your commitment to early education.